$q$-state Potts ice

 This paper is organized as follows.
-First, in section \ref{sec:Exposition}, we provide a simple construction of the emergent gauge theory for classical $N_c$-state Potts ices with explicit links to the properties of $\mathfrak{su}(N_c)$.
+First, in section \ref{sec:Exposition}, we provide a simple construction of the emergent gauge theory for classical $q$-state Potts ices with explicit links to the properties of $\mathfrak{su}(q)$.
 This is then consolidated with Monte Carlo numerical work on various classical models in section \ref{sec:Numerics}.
-Our analysis of the quantum extension of the Potts ice models is given in section \ref{sec:Quantum}, employing Gauge Mean Field Theoretic (GMFT) methods, and constructing exactly soluble models in the vein of the toric code to explore physical phenomena present in these models that is not observed in quantum spin ice.
+Our analysis of the quantum extension of the Potts ice models is given in section \ref{sec:Quantum}, employing Gauge Mean Field Theoretic (GMFT) methods, and constructing exactly solvable models in the vein of the toric code to explore physical phenomena present in these models that are not observed in quantum spin ice --- specifically, the influence of the flavor-changing interactions on the mean-field phase diagram of the $q=3,4$ models, a brief discussion of the dynamical gauge theory, and an examination of flux-frustrated vacua occurring in $q>2$ models.

-\section{Classical $N_c$-color Potts Ices}
+\section{Classical $q$-color Potts Ices}

-\subsection{Construction of $N_c$-state Potts ices}
+\subsection{Construction of $q$-state Potts ices}

-We consider quite generally $N_c$-color antiferromagnetic Potts models, with variables defined equivalently on the edges of some bipartite lattice, or the vertices of its line-graph (I.e. a lattice formed by placing vertices on the edges of a parent lattice, and connecting those vertices whose parent edges met at an original vertex).
-The coordination number of this lattice is assumed to be $\mathcal{N}=zN_c$, for integer $z$, such that when we place an antiferromagnetic Hamiltonian on the lattice:
+We consider quite general $q$-color antiferromagnetic Potts models, with variables defined equivalently on the edges of some bipartite lattice, or the vertices of its line-graph (i.e. a lattice formed by placing vertices on the edges of a parent lattice, and connecting those vertices whose parent edges met at an original vertex).
+The coordination number of this lattice is assumed to be $\mathcal{N}=zq$, for integer $z$, such that when we place an antiferromagnetic Hamiltonian on the lattice:

-the ground state of the system consists of coloring the links of the lattice such that there are an equal number $z$ of each of the $N_c$ colors meeting at a vertex.
+the ground state of the system consists of coloring the links of the lattice such that there are an equal number $z$ of each of the $q$ colors meeting at a vertex.
 Here $\langle r,s \rangle$ implies that $r$ and $s$ are edges connected by a vertex, or equivalently connected vertices on the line-graph. $c_r$ denotes the color degree of freedom on link $r$.
-Several examples of such models for various values of $N_c$ are shown in Fig. \ref{fig:Color_Ice_models} in the ground state.
+Several examples of such models for various values of $q$ are shown in Fig. \ref{fig:Color_Ice_models} in ground states.

 The equal color number condition serves as the analogue of the two-in-two-out `ice-rule' of classical spin ice.
 Excitations from the ground state can be constructed by changing a single color variable, creating two local ice-rule defects, each of energy $J_Q$.
 These excitations are fractionalised, in the sense that they act as independent particles that can be moved independently along `worms' of alternating colors.
 Creating a pair of defects by flipping a red edge to green creates a `red-green' and a `green-red' type particle, which can be moved by further flipping loops of alternating red-green edges without incurring additional energy costs.